IQSS/dataverse-docker/README.md

 ```

 ##### Specific language selection
-If you want to run specific version of Dataverse, run containers separately, for example, for French
+If you want to run specific version of Dataverse then start containers separately, for example, for French
 `docker-compose up dataverse_fr`